howerj/subleq-network/readme.md

   * [ ] Document new SUBLEQ peripherals
 * [ ] Make scripts for sending/receiving data, monitoring data sent/received
 * [ ] Add and test peripherals to SUBLEQ machine
-* [ ] Decide on which protocols to implement (Ethernet, IP, UDP, TFTP, DNS, ARP, DHCP, TCP, and as clients/servers).
+* [ ] Decide on which protocols to implement (Ethernet, IPv4, IPv6, UDP, TFTP, DNS, ARP, DHCP, TCP, ICMP responses, and clients/servers where appropriate).
 * [ ] Make some Forth!
 * [ ] Test on Windows
   * [ ] Windows Raw Stdin/Stdout mode